Nikki Fargas: Public service activities

 In the company of Holly Warlick, a former assistant coach for University of Tennessee women's basketball, Fargas has conducted three long-distance motorcycle road trips, called "Cruisin' for a Cause", to promote awareness of breast cancer and to raise money for research on this disease.
 In their first trip, in 2007, they rode their Harley-Davidson motorcycles from Berkeley, California to Knoxville, Tennessee.
 As of 2008, the two women's non-profit organization, Champions for a Cause, had raised nearly $100,000.
 The 2010 road trip took them through Washington, DC and New York City to Niagara Falls and back.

 Awards

-In May 2009 Fargas received the Woman of Excellence Award from the LadyLike Foundation for her excellence as a coach and for fund-raising activities for breast cancer awareness.
+In May 2009, Fargas received the Woman of Excellence Award from the LadyLike Foundation for her excellence as a coach and for fund-raising activities for breast cancer awareness.

 Fargas was named 2010 Pac-10 Coach of the Year by the conference coaches and by the media in her second year of coaching at UCLA.

 Family

-Fargas' uncle, Mike Caldwell, played for the Philadelphia Eagles in the National Football League.
-In March 2012, Fargas gave birth to a girl named Justice with her husband, former Oakland Raiders player Justin Fargas (coincidentally, the Raiders ownership acquired the Aces when she joined the team).
+Fargas' uncle, Mike Caldwell, played for the Philadelphia Eagles in the National Football League and is currently the linebackers coach for the Las Vegas Raiders.

+In March 2012, Fargas gave birth to a girl named Justice with her husband, former Oakland Raiders player Justin Fargas (coincidentally, Raiders ownership acquired the Aces when she joined the team).
 Her father-in-law is Starsky and Hutch actor Antonio Fargas, who played Huggy Bear.